Ahmad-Hamwi/ny-times-flutter/README.md

 #### Saving secrets (api key)
-I currently have the API key hard-coded, the best practices normally save those kind of keys locally on the developers machine and obfuscating the release builds, but for the sake of the assessment I won't be hiding the key from the version control.
+I currently have the API key hard-coded, the best practices normally save those kind of keys locally on the developers machine and obfuscating the release builds, but for the sake of public usability I won't be hiding the key from the version control.

 #### Integration testing the domain + data layers
 I normally unit test every every unit containing logic, but the domain and data layers had only routing/mapping logic, so I've written an integration which test both layers.
 No need for unit testing empty units.